 Stringer has a copy shop where he parleys with McNulty.
-Subverted as Stringer wants it to be a serious business, not a mere front and chides his lazy underlings —who don't understand a thing of what he says— for their lack of professionalism.
+Subverted as Stringer wants it to be a serious business, not a mere front, and chides his lazy underlings —who don't understand a word of the business-studies jargon he starts throwing around— for their lack of professionalism.

 The Barksdales' well known headquarters are initially located at Orlando's bar, and more concealedly inside a funeral house later.

-A source of disfunctionality and discontent among the ranks; the police work is not shaped to tackle the roots of the urban problems but to polish the clearence rates, cooking the numbers if necessary.
+A source of dysfunction and discontent among the ranks; the police work is not shaped to tackle the roots of the urban problems but to polish the clearance rates, cooking the numbers if necessary.
 Unmodified data is leaked as a political weapon against the Commissioner, and detectives whose actions alter the workload of the Homicide unit are heavily frowned upon.

 Landsman: You know what he is?
 He is a vandal.
 He is vandalizing the board.
 He is vandalizing this unit.
 He is a Hun, a Visigoth, a barbarian at the gate, clamoring for noble Roman blood and what's left of our clearance rate.

-Lyrical Dissonance: When the Greek mobs go fugitive and season 2 ends, they play the genuine Greek pop song "Efige, Efige".
+Lyrical Dissonance: When the Greek mobs go fugitive and season 2 ends, they play the genuine Greek pop song "Efuge, Efuge".
 Its mood sounds just about right, but if you speak Greek you instantly realise it's actually a Breakup Song: "She's gone, She's gone".
 On the other hand, the Greeks have just gone fugitive.